lisawilliams/doreadthecomments/readme.md

 * [Don't Read The Comments](https://chrome.google.com/webstore/detail/dont-read-the-comments/nlhmhpppjnlbdfgebinkgjiljipnejbe?hl=en"), a Chrome app that removes the comments from web pages.

 * [Don't Read The Comments t-shirt](http://www.neatoshop.com/product/Dont-Read-the-Comments), featuring a pink princess.
 Related: [Never Read The Comments necklaces, needlepoint samplers, and other products on Etsy](https://www.etsy.com/listing/88691969/never-read-the-comments-necklace).
 Here's a [letterpressed version of the sentiment](http://juliannehing.com/post/53316731078/awkwardladies-dont-read-the-comments-on-news) for interior decorating purposes.
+"Don't read the comments" has become a [dharma burger](http://www.lionsroar.com/nuts-for-mindfulness/) for online communities.

 ## Code